nlx-404/Raycast-Toggle-MD/README.md

 # Toggle Menu bar and Dock

-This extension toggles the menu bar and dock on and off.
+This extension toggles both the menu bar and dock on and off.
 It's like full screen mode but without going into full screen.

 # Command
 The command to toggle on and off is  ``` Toggle Md ``` <br>